 *We’re a small team, which means we can’t do things like email MPs and post on our social media for every single petition, but we do look at all of the petitions that are set up on the 38 Degrees website, and think carefully about how we might be able to help.

 Wrong.
-Although the official parliament petition website promises responses and debates once your petition has hit a certain number of signatures, it’s not as simple as that:
+Although the official Parliament petition website promises responses and debates once your petition has hit a certain number of signatures, it’s not as simple as that:

-1) Getting 100,000 signatures on a petition on the official parliament website doesn’t guarantee a debate – it just means that the committee of MPs who consider holding a debate have a look at it.
+1) Getting 100,000 signatures on a petition on the official Parliament website doesn’t guarantee a debate – it just means that the committee of MPs who consider holding a debate have a look at it.
 Even if a debate does go ahead, it has no decision making power or voting function – and generally is only attended by supporting MPs so, in reality, often has little impact.

-2) Unlike 38 Degrees – the parliament website isn’t set up to help you grow support for your campaign or petition.
+2) Unlike 38 Degrees, the Parliament website isn’t set up to help you grow support for your campaign or petition.
 It isn’t designed to empower you, others or your campaign.
-You’re not prompted to share your parliament petition on social media, and you cannot contact anyone who signed your petition asking them to keep the pressure on.
+You’re not prompted to share your Parliament petition on social media, and you cannot contact anyone who signed your petition asking them to keep the pressure on.
 We all know that sometimes it takes more than a petition to win a campaign – 38 Degrees has all the tools required to keep going until we make change.

 Campaigns that push for change are supposed to make people in power a bit uncomfortable!
 Petitions are an amazing tool for agitating people in power and putting continued public pressure on them.
-That means using the government’s own tools to do this, unsurprisingly doesn’t often end up with the impact we’d want.
+That means using the Government’s own tools to do this unsurprisingly doesn’t often end up with the impact we’d want.

 38 Degrees is a not-for-profit.
-We only focus on campaigns within the UK, and don’t run campaigns in order to make money, unlike other petition platforms which work for-profit.
+We only focus on campaigns within the UK, and don’t run campaigns in order to make money, unlike other petition platforms which work for profit.

-Importantly too, unlike all of the commercial petition websites, 38 Degrees runs on a clear set of values, we’re actively working to make the UK a better place.
+Importantly, too, unlike all of the commercial petition websites, 38 Degrees runs on a clear set of values, we’re actively working to make the UK a better place.

 We won’t host racist, homophobic or discriminatory petitions.
-Tragically, most commercial websites don’t have a clear set of values, and try to opt-out of any responsibility on this by claiming to be ‘impartial’.
+Tragically, most commercial websites don’t have a clear set of values, and try to opt out of any responsibility on this by claiming to be ‘impartial’.
 As such they are making money by creating a more divisive country.